karlgrin/neat/policy_manager/README.md

 $ make
 ```

-The policy manager can now be started with
+The policy manager can now be executed with

 ```
 $ ./pm